mediaelement/mediaelement/README.md

 * create player from `<a href="media.mp4">video</a>`
 * create player from `<div class="mejs"></div>` specifying src in JavaScript

+*2.1.6 (2011/06/13) - 35.5kb*

+* fix errors when the progress bar isn't present
+* buttons are now actual `<button>` tags which allows tabbed controls (for better accessibility and possible ARIA support)
+* fix problems with low volume in Flash on startup (startVolume was sometimes 0!)

 *2.1.5 (2011/05/28) - 35.2kb*

 * minor fix for controls not showing time or duration